 If you're off on holiday, chances are you're going to come across some water, whether that's a glistening pool or the deep blue of the sea, yet the vast majority of cameras won't thank you for taking them anywhere near water.

-Two thirds of the planet is covered in water, yet the vast majority of cameras won't thank you for taking them into it.
-This bunch of waterproof wonders are right at home capturing subaquatic scenes though, and will let you dive as deep as 25 metres to fish out the perfect shot.
+However, this bunch of waterproof wonders are right at home capturing subaquatic scenes, and will let you dive as deep as 30 metres to fish out the perfect shot.
 They're all shock and freezeproof too, and some wont mind if you give them a crushing either.

 The fun doesn't stop there, as you'll also find many rugged cameras come packed with features such as GPS location tagging, Wi-Fi connectivity and even action-orientated extras like a compass or altimeter.

 Pick the right camera, and image quality will also give a typical land-loving compact a run for its money.
 The only compromise you'll need to make for the ability to shoot during some rough and tumble is a below-average zoom range.
 If you want a camera for holiday with a longer zoom range, take a look at our pick of travel zoom compacts.